spapas/doc-parser-searcher/README.md

 in a lot of situations.
 Of course, you are free to use it if you need it.
 Finally, you need to properly set the language of the documents you'll OCR or else your results will be very bad (using `<param name="language" type="string">ell</param>`).

+## Development

+I'm using Intellij Idea for development.
+You should be able to run it directly from Intellij if you wish.
+For deployment check the fatjar.bat file or .github/workflows/workflow.yml for how to create a "fat" jar (will be built on `build\libs\docparser-all.jar`).

 ### Changes to fat.jar